Kakaff/S3DE/README.md

 Simple 3D Engine

-A simple 3D engine written in C# and OpenGL, using OpenGL.Net and GLFW.Net
+A simple 3D engine written in C/C++ C#, using OpenGL and GLFW.